Outdoor Socket Installation Cost

 Planning Permission for an Outside Socket

-You do not need to seek planning permission to install an outside socket.
+You won't generally need planning permission to install an outside socket.

 What's an IP Rating?